Back

 ✅ The Waterfall development method is best suited for projects with a clear end goal and well-defined requirements that are unlikely to change over time.
 It works well in environments where the technology, tools, and processes are well-established and not subject to frequent changes.
 Waterfall can be effective for large-scale projects with extensive planning and documentation needs.

 ❌ However, Waterfall is not well-suited for projects with changing objectives or timelines.
 It can be inflexible, with little room for changes once a phase is completed.
-Projects that involve research, experimentation, or innovation may not fit the Waterfall model, as they often require frequent adjustments.
+Projects that involve research, experimentation, or innovation may not fit the Waterfall methodology, as they often require frequent adjustments.

 See also Head in the clouds: how to approach a cloud based application development